EASS-HIT-PART-A-2022-CLASS-II/Blog_App/README.md

 # Blog_App
-This is a FastApi implementation for a blog system
+This is a FastApi implementation for a blog system.
+This project include authentication using JSON Web Tokens (JWTs)
 ## How to install
 ```
 git clone https://github.com/EASS-HIT-PART-A-2022-CLASS-II/Blog_App.git